elastic/rally-teams/cars/v1/apm_tracing/base/README.md

-This directory contains the keystore configuration for the `apm-tracing` car to enabled APM Tracing.
+This directory contains the keystore configuration and configuration template for the `apm-tracing` mixin to enable APM Tracing.

 ## Parameters